 Australia's relationship with the Cook Islands is based mainly on shared membership of regional organisations, a modest aid program, and the Cook Islands' participation in the Pacific Patrol Boat Program.

 In 1989, Australia gifted a patrol boat, the CIPPB Te Kukupa, to the Cook Islands.
-Te Kukupa assists the Cook Islands Police Maritime Division with surveillance in the Cook Island’s large EEZ.
-In 2006, Australia completed a Life Extension Program refit of Te Kukupa to ensure the vessel's service life reaches 2021.
+Te Kukupa assists the Cook Islands Police Maritime Division with surveillance in the Cook Island’s large Exclusive Economic Zone (EEZ).
+In 2006, Australia completed a Life Extension Program refit of Te Kukupa.
 Through the Defence Cooperation Program, Australia provides in-country and Australia-based training in technical and professional skills, operational planning support, funding support for patrolling and ongoing maintenance.
 As well as maritime surveillance, Te Kukupa is also able to provide a search and rescue capability.

 Australia is a minor donor in the Cook Islands in comparison with New Zealand (New Zealand provides approximately NZ$14 million per year).
-Australia is providing $4 million in official development assistance to the Cook Islands in 2012-13.
-Australia’s aid is delivered by New Zealand through a delegated cooperation arrangement agreed between the Governments of the Cooks Islands, New Zealand and Australia.
-This harmonised program targets improvements in water and sanitation, education, climate change adaptation and disaster preparedness.
+Australia expects to provide a total of $4 million in development assistance to the Cook Islands in 2014–15.
+Of this, an estimated $1.9 million will be delivered by New Zealand through a delegated cooperation arrangement agreed between the Governments of the Cooks Islands, New Zealand and Australia.
+This harmonised program targets improvements in water and sanitation, education and gender.

 Australia will support the joint development assistance program with New Zealand as this continues to be one of the most effective and efficient ways to deliver aid.
 We will support priority areas under the New Zealand–Cook Islands Joint Commitment for Development, focusing on:

 - improving economic infrastructure and water management by upgrading residential and commercial septic systems to protect water quality in the lagoon, important to the tourism industry